 B Science (Hons), PhD, GCert EducationClinical Neurosciences, Eskitis Institute for Drug Discovery.

 Professor Mellick was trained in chemistry and biochemistry at the University of Queensland completing an Honours degree in Natural Products Chemistry.
-He was awarded a Lions Postgraduate Scholarship towards completion of his PhD (in the field of Medicine) in the School of Medicine, University of Queensland.
+He was awarded a Lions Postgraduate Scholarship to support his PhD (in the field of Medicine) in the School of Medicine, University of Queensland.
 He became a Project Leader in the Centre for Genomics and Bioinformatics, Karolinska Institute, Sweden after being awarded a STINT Fellowship (Swedish Foundation for International Cooperation in Research and Higher Education) (2000).
 In 2004 he was appointed Lecturer in Medicine at the University of Queensland and later joined the staff of Griffith University as an Associate Professor (2006).
+He was promoted to Professor in 2014.
+Professor Mellick is currently the Deputy Director of the Eskitis Institute for Drug Discovery.

 Prof Mellick’s research interests include: